1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

-What else could they be?
+What else could it be?
 Tom was presumably only recently returned to Britain.
-He wasn’t known to have yet done anything since his return that Albus could have held against him.
+He wasn’t known to have yet done anything unlawful since his return that Albus could have held against him.

-And then Albus went on to out Aberforth as a source of his own information in the course of it.
+And then Albus goes on to out Aberforth as a source of his own information in the course of it.
 WTF?

 The whole meeting appears in retrospect to have been a piece of foolishness on Albus’s part.

-Of course it’s all just a case of Rowling moving furniture.
-Her apparent purpose was pass some information to the reader about Aberforth’s identity, in case they’d missed the interview and website information, and to just make Tom strut around and show us his ruined looks.
+Of course, here outside the fourth wall, it’s all just a case of Rowling moving furniture.
+Her apparent purpose was pass some information to the reader about Aberforth’s identity, in case they’d missed the interview and website information, and to have Tom strut around and show off his ruined looks.
 But it clanks.
 Loudly.

 • • • •

 At this point, once again, I’d like to direct our attention to some of the possibilities introduced by those 2019 reconsiderations regarding that set of paired vanishing cabinets.

 We have no information regarding when those cabinets were first introduced to the two locations where we originally encountered them.
 They are described as being *lacquer* cabinets, but this is not much help.
 Such a style, treatment, or material is often associated with chinoiserie, and other “exotic” decorative elements, and such styles have been going in and out of fashion for at least the last three centuries.
 Conversely, the term can merely indicate a particular variety of glossy shellac.